 Do You Write Code With Your Mouse?

-A book to use more the keyboard, less the mouse.
+A book to use more of the keyboard, less of the mouse.

 Years ago, I was mentored to build a personalized, scalable, and mouseless development environment.

-By writing a book, I would like to teach you everything I learned.
+By writing this book, I would like to show you everything I learned.

 What Will This Book Bring You?

-A scalable development environment where you mainly use your keyboard.
-It's more fun, and more efficient too!
+A scalable development environment where you mainly use your keyboard to increase your efficiency.

 Precise explanations how to configure everything, depending on your needs.
 You'll be in control, deciding what's more efficient for you.

 Knowledge about Linux and the terminal.
-You'll learn as well to use timeless, customizable, and powerful tools.
+You'll learn to use timeless, customizable, and powerful tools.

-How to build a personalized installer with bash scripts, to bring all your tools and their configurations easily on any computer.
+How to build a personalized installer to bring all your tools and their configurations easily on any computer.

 Mouseless Powerful Tools